egonelbre/egonelbre.com/content/article/2016-09-23 debugging-and-improving-life.md

 Now I’m not saying these are the best books for you, people vary... but these books have decent amount of actual research backing them, compared to the usual “self-help” books.

-* [“The Power of Habit: Why We Do What We Do in Life and Business” by Charles Duhigg](http://charlesduhigg.com/the-power-of-habit/) — to understand how habits form.
+* [“The Power of Habit: Why We Do What We Do in Life and Business” by Charles Duhigg](http://charlesduhigg.com/the-power-of-habit/) -- to understand how habits form.
-* [“How to Change a Habit” by Scott H. Young](https://www.scotthyoung.com/blog/sales-pages/how-to-change-a-habit/) — a good guide on how to change habits.
+* [“How to Change a Habit” by Scott H. Young](https://www.scotthyoung.com/blog/sales-pages/how-to-change-a-habit/) -- a good guide on how to change habits.
-* [“The Charisma Myth” by Olivia Fox Cabane](https://www.amazon.com/Charisma-Myth-Science-Personal-Magnetism/dp/1591845947) — overcoming social communication issues.
+* [“The Charisma Myth” by Olivia Fox Cabane](https://www.amazon.com/Charisma-Myth-Science-Personal-Magnetism/dp/1591845947) -- overcoming social communication issues.
-* [“Inner Bonding: Becoming a Loving Adult to Your Inner Child” by Margaret Paul”](https://www.amazon.com/Inner-Bonding-Becoming-Loving-Adult/dp/0062507109) —how to process emotions.
+* [“Inner Bonding: Becoming a Loving Adult to Your Inner Child” by Margaret Paul”](https://www.amazon.com/Inner-Bonding-Becoming-Loving-Adult/dp/0062507109) --how to process emotions.
-* [“The Power of Full Engagement” by Jim Loehr and Tony Schwartz](https://www.amazon.com/Power-Full-Engagement-Managing-Performance/dp/0743226755) — how to create and figure out a balanced habit system.
+* [“The Power of Full Engagement” by Jim Loehr and Tony Schwartz](https://www.amazon.com/Power-Full-Engagement-Managing-Performance/dp/0743226755) -- how to create and figure out a balanced habit system.
-* [“The Power of Story” by Jim Loehr](https://www.amazon.com/Power-Story-Change-Destiny-Business/dp/0743294688) — to figure out your purpose in life.
+* [“The Power of Story” by Jim Loehr](https://www.amazon.com/Power-Story-Change-Destiny-Business/dp/0743294688) -- to figure out your purpose in life.
-* [“Night School” by Richard Wiseman](https://www.amazon.com/Night-School-Wake-power-sleep/dp/149735644X) — if you have sleeping problems.
+* [“Night School” by Richard Wiseman](https://www.amazon.com/Night-School-Wake-power-sleep/dp/149735644X) -- if you have sleeping problems.
-* [School of Life](https://www.youtube.com/user/schooloflifechannel) — general discussions about hard to understand topics in life and feelings.
+* [School of Life](https://www.youtube.com/user/schooloflifechannel) -- general discussions about hard to understand topics in life and feelings.